 In the case of the Green Mountains today, that movement is mostly downward, in the form of erosion, as wind and water dig out chunks of rock and sediment.
 As trivial as these forces might seem in the short term, over time, the mountain ranges can dissolve, sometimes even faster than they formed.
 For the Green Mountains of today, it’s less walking forwards or backwards in space, and more like running in place.

 Of course, Dogen wasn’t talking about the Green Mountains of Vermont when he penned those lines.
 He may not have even meant “green” mountains—in Japanese, the character he uses, ao (青) can be used to mean blue, green or some subtle variation in between.
 I find it fitting that Dogen’s language neatly encapsulates the variation in the the Green Mountains I see on the horizon— shimmering blue through fog in the distance, deep rich green closer up, especially at the higher elevations where the darker evergreen conifers overtake deciduous trees.

 Why should we even care about the mountains’ walking?
 For Dogen, it offers a true test of our understanding.
 Beyond words and phrases, beyond preconceived ideas, the true nature of the world beckons, just waiting for us to look closer and study it.
 As a naturalist, slowing down to see the mountains walking takes me out of the normal human scale of time and into the older, grander, cosmic story.
 In my mind, the mountains rise and fall as with a time-lapse camera, millennia pouring away like so many grains of sand, and the mountains flow, just as Dogen insists that they do.
 From the perspective of walking mountains, ordinary human difficulties no longer seem so challenging.
 The mountains, by their very nature, remind us that what we think we see is only a part of a larger, ongoing story.

-Sonia DeYoung is a second-year student in the Field Naturalist Program.
+Katherine Hale is a first-year student in the Field Naturalist program.